Edison Properties: WorkSpace Offices

 WorkSpace Offices, located at 131 Varick Street in the Hudson Square area and at 5030 Broadway, in Inwood, offers 206 units for a less formal but highly entrepreneurial group of users.
 Offices can accommodate between one and 20 people.
 Both buildings contain mini storage facilities.

 In 2021, StorageMart acquired WorkSpace Offices from Edison Properties as part of the same deal that included Manhattan Mini Storage.

 Mulberry Commons

 Mulberry Commons is a city square in Newark, around which Edison owns numerous properties, and is a major stakeholder in their development, including Ironside Newark.

-Memory Care Facility

-In February 2020, Edison Properties is aiming to join the field of senior care, building an assisted-living home for the aged, and a separate program for people and cognition-impaired disorders such as Alzheimer's which will reside on 1475 Molson St., in Winnipeg's Northeastern Eaglemere neighbourhood.